 We live in an area that is VERY prone to ticks that carry Lyme disease, and the dog we lost is always in the back of our minds when we make our decision.
 For now, we are choosing to vaccinate, as we trust our team of veterinarians, and that is what they recommend.

-How to Prevent Tick Bites While Hiking and Camping
+How to Avoid Ticks While Hiking and Camping

-Here are our best tips for preventing tick bites and Lyme disease when camping and hiking.
+Here are our best tips for preventing tick bites when camping and hiking.